1. Introduction

 Listing 8.
 An example of playbook containing only roles

-- name: a playbook can solely be a list of roles
+- name: A playbook can solely be a list of roles

 hosts: all